 Over 200 people from Madison, Wisconsin and Oaxaca, Mexico

-participated in making personal altars for this heartfelt exhibtion.
+have participated in making personal altars for this heartfelt exhibtion.

-The prompt was simple:
+The prompt is simple:

 If you create a similar Remembrance and Celebration event, we would like to hear about it.
 Please let us know where you had the event, how many participated, your own reflections and post photos of your own event on the Remembrance and Celebration Facebook Page